exogen/ava-nock/README.md

   network without recording them.
 This is useful if you are writing new tests and want to make sure they pass before recording them.
 * **record** will ignore existing fixtures and record new ones.
 All requests will hit the network and be recorded.
-Note that this might leave you with fixtures that are no longer used and should be cleaned up – you may wish to delete your fixture directory before running in this mode.
+When you update the requests made in a test, you should re-record its fixtures.
 * **cache** will replay existing fixtures and record any other requests from the network.
 This is useful if you have written new tests and verified that they are correct and ready to be recorded.